Skip to main content

 💡

-Pro tip: Download a free walking tour app like Rick Steves Audio Europe.
-You’ll get expert commentary without paying for a guide.
+Pro tip: Download a free walking tour app like Rick Steves Audio Europe, or grab the Rick Steves Greece guidebook for self-guided walking tours.
+Expert commentary for the price of a book beats paying €40 for a guided tour.

 Free Museum Days